tonylanglet/keepersecurity-powershell/README.md

  ```
  C:\PS> Get-Module -Name keepersecurity.powershell
  ```
- If you get the followin output the module is loaded
+ If you get the following output the module is loaded
  ```
  ModuleType Version    Name                                ExportedCommands
  ---------- -------    ----                                ----------------
  Script     1.0        keepersecurity.powershell           {Add-KeeperRecordNotes, Del-KeeperEnterpriseTeam...}
  ```
 ### Test
-The following examples show you how to run the scripts by themself or by using the Powershell module (N/A)
+The following examples show you how to run the scripts by themself or by using the Powershell module
 #### Using Powershell to run scripts
 ```
 python C:\Keper\get-keeperrecord.py --ausername <Username> --apassword <Password> --record "tKvMeXApaOEzhkCkQRtAcw" --format "json"